 Williams’ words were the last of the night.
 Protesters split up and walked home.
 Several police cars turned on sirens and sped off to other parts of the city.

-Williams said that he will be back on Milwaukee protesting Monday.
+Williams said that he will be back on Milwaukee Ave. protesting on Monday.